Children, Youth, & Parent Resources

 Offers a weekly activities calendar, with early learning and development programs for families with children 0-8.
 Learn and Play groups in English and Spanish, activities, crafts, and community resources.
 Updates are posted on their website and Facebook page.

-They are also offering a ZOOM Kindergarten Readiness program and a ZOOM parent connections and conversation program in August.
+They are also offering a Zoom Kindergarten Readiness program and a Zoom parent connections and conversation program in August.
 Please email jlevin@familyaccess.org if interested in joining.

 Amazing Educational Resources